 Child Tax Credit: The Child tax credit is a $1,000 tax credit that can be fully refunded under the Additional Child Tax Credit.

 The Earned Income Tax Credit: This tax credit is for low income people, especially those with children.
 The Earned Income Tax Credit is fully refundable and can be up to $6,269 depending on income level and number of children in the house.
 Here is a chart showing some of these data points.
 In this situation with a $30,000 Gross Income and a married couple with 1 child, the Earned Income Credit would be $2,334.

 Effectively, these tax credits increased Gross Income by over 10%, and allow for a much higher savings rate.

 Health Insurance: When making $30,000 we didn’t have health insurance.
 Today, for a family of 3 $30,000 in earnings would put them at right around 150% of the Federal Poverty Level.
-In most states this would result in being able to acquire a bronze plan at no cost or a silver plan for around $100 per month, with the child being covered by medicaid.
+In most states this would result in being able to acquire a bronze plan at no cost or a silver plan for around $100 per month with cost sharing benefits for the deductible, with the child being covered by medicaid.